rucio/documentation/source/api.rst

    >>> CLIENT.ping()

 The methods are separated per resource type.
+"Adding a test message for commit"

 .. toctree::
     :maxdepth: 1